astralfrontier/astralfrontier.org-OLD/source/_posts/attack-from-the-stars.md

 shocked by what he sees.
 He goes on the run as the aliens discover he can see them, eventually taking a hostage and being betrayed.
-He manages to destroy a crucial transmitter used by the Mor-Taxans to transmit their hypnotic influence throughout Los
+He manages to destroy a crucial transmitter used by the Mor-Taxans to transmit their hypnotic influence throughout Los Angeles. ^[[They Live](http://tvtropes.org/pmwiki/pmwiki.php/Film/TheyLive)]
-Angeles.

-A city-wide panic is barely averted by Majestic 12, working with the Reticulans, but the revelation of the Mor-Taxans allows Majestic and the Syndicate to complete Blackwood's mission and wipe the aliens out completely.
+A city-wide panic is barely averted by Majestic 12, working with the Reticulians, but the revelation of the Mor-Taxans allows Majestic and the Syndicate to complete Blackwood's mission and wipe the aliens out completely.